 Encourage Employees to Focus on Their Strengths

 One of the biggest killers of mood and motivation in the workplace is forcing people into roles where their strengths aren’t emphasized.
-Obviously HR professionals need to take care during the hiring process to find the right fit for their teams, but it’s also the responsibility of management to only hire and allocate resources where it makes sense.
+HR professionals need to take care during the hiring process to find the right fit for their teams.
+Still, it’s also the responsibility of management to only hire and allocate resources where it makes sense.

 Why you shouldn’t outsource everything, you need to know what you can handle versus burning people out by plugging them into the wrong roles.